 If you sell taxable items at a fair, festival, antique market, trade show, arts and crafts show, gun show or other type of market or show, you may be responsible for collecting and remitting Texas sales and use tax.
 Depending on your business structure, you may also be responsible for paying franchise tax.

 A "seller" is a retailer, wholesaler, distributor, manufacturer or other person who sells, leases, rents or transfers ownership of taxable items or performs taxable services for consideration.
 "Consideration" is the total amount paid for a taxable item or taxable service before tax.

-Sellers at these events, including sellers from outside Texas participating at these events, are engaged in business in Texas and must have a Texas Sales and Use Tax Permit if they
+Sellers at fairs, festivals, markets and shows, including sellers from outside Texas participating at these events, are engaged in business in Texas and must have a Texas Sales and Use Tax Permit if they:

 Complete the Texas Online Tax Registration Application to get a sales tax permit.
-You can also apply by mail or in person at one of our field offices in the state.
-Applications and in-formation on what you need to apply for a Texas sales tax permit are available on our website.
+You can also apply by mail or in person at one of our field offices.
+Applications and information on what you need to apply for a Texas sales tax permit are available on our website.
 There is no fee to apply for a permit.
 Please note that sellers who operate without a permit may face a penalty.

 If the Texas Comptroller of Public Accounts finds or has reason to believe that a tax due is likely to become delinquent, the Comptroller’s office may require you to post a security bond.
-These security bonds are intended to secure future sales tax.
+The security bond is intended to secure future sales tax.
 For more information, see Rule 3.327, Taxpayer's Bond or Other Security.

 You must collect sales or use tax on the total sales price of the taxable items you sell.
 Your receipt or invoice must separately show the tax or clearly indicate you included the tax in the sales price.